Angular Templates — From Start to Source

 One of the default checks that is ran when Angular is starting the initial render of a component.
 During this time, it will do a check of all of the values stored within the component's state.
 Afterwards, it will run checks whenever any data has changed whether or not to update the UI.

-lifecycle method will trigger every time Angular detects data changes, regardless of if the check of that data does not decide to update the item on-screen or not.
+These checks trigger the lifecycle method DoCheck, which you can manually handle.
+The DoCheck lifecycle method will trigger every time Angular detects data changes, regardless of if the check of that data does not decide to update the item on-screen or not.

-So let's look at the example we had previously, but let's add some lifecycle methods to evaluate when ViewChild
+So let's look at the example we had previously, but let's add some lifecycle methods to evaluate when ViewChild is able to give us our value.

 export class AppComponent implements DoCheck, OnChanges, AfterViewInit { realMsgVar: TemplateRef<any>; @ViewChild("testingMessage", { static: false }) testingMessageCompVar; ngOnInit() { console.log("ngOnInit | The template is present?", !!this.testingMessageCompVar) } ngDoCheck() { console.log("ngDoCheck | The template is present?", !!this.testingMessageCompVar); this.realMsgVar = this.testingMessageCompVar; } ngAfterViewInit() { console.log('ngAfterViewInit | The template is present?', !!this.testingMessageCompVar); }}